PaloAltoNetworks/terraform-azurerm-vmseries-modules/modules/virtual_network_gateway/README.md

 #### location

-Region to deploy Virtual Network Gatewa and dependencies.
+The name of the Azure region to deploy the resources in.

 Type: string